DanielEFrampton/paired-be/README.md

 Together, these micro-services facilitate paired programming and peer mentoring between [Turing](http://turing.io) students throughout their seven-month immersive program.
 Students later in the program can create available booking slots, and students earlier in the program can browse those and book paired sessions.

 Paired 2.0 was built by a team of students in Turing's Back-End Engineering program.
 It adds SMS and email notifications of bookings and a user statistics dashboard to the [original Paired app](http://paired.tech) ([front-end repo](https://github.com/hillstew/paired-fe), [back-end repo](https://github.com/dForDeveloper/paired-api)) which was built by Front-end students in April of 2019.
 They graciously allowed contributions to the app and were helpful throughout this process.

+## Rock & Pebble Feature

+The Rock & Pebble feature adds the ability for Paired users to offer to be peer mentors, search for and request peer mentors, and manage their mentors/mentees.
+Building on the previous 2.0 work, it sends descriptive email notifications throughout the process.
+By adding this feature we hope to support the grassroots tradition at Turing of upper-module students ("rocks") being partnered with lower-module students ("pebbles") to support their journey.

+The Rock & Pebble feature was developed over the course of 2020 by a group of 1909 back-end and front-end graduates, some from the original dev team and some new contributors.

 ## Agile Development